gb2dev/HLA-NoVR-Launcher/README.md

 ### Steam Deck/Linux

+Make sure you have the program `xdotool` installed.

 [Download the latest release](https://github.com/bfeber/HLA-NoVR-Launcher/releases/latest/download/HLA-NoVR-Launcher-Linux.zip) and extract the files into a new empty folder.

 Execute `bin/HLA-NoVR-Launcher-Linux` in the extracted folder (do not use Wine or Proton for the Launcher, but the game itself should be installed with Proton enabled).